 Trio of Trump-related trials to be heard in New York on Monday

-Former President Donald Trump is at the center of trials holding proceedings in three different courtrooms Monday.
+Former President Donald Trump is at the center of trials holding proceedings in three different New York City courtrooms Monday.

 The cases range from civil to criminal, state and federal.
 Trump is named in one lawsuit in the Bronx, his company is named in a Manhattan criminal case and a longtime friend and adviser is in the middle of a criminal trial in Brooklyn.